RecipeMD Specification¶

 If

-‘s contents consist only of a single inline link:Set
+cis the only child of its containing list item andc‘s contents consist only of a single inline link:Set

-to the link’s destination.Set
+lto the link’s destination.Set

-to the link’s text.
+nto the link’s text.

 Else set